pytorch/pytorch.github.io/_posts/2018-04-22-0_4_0-migration-guide.md

 If the device ordinal is not present, this represents the current device for the device type; e.g., ``torch.device('cuda')`` is equivalent to ``torch.device('cuda:X')`` where ``X`` is the result of ``torch.cuda.current_device()``.

+The device of a tensor can be accessed via its ``device`` attribute.

 ### [``torch.layout``](http://pytorch.org/docs/v0.4.0/tensor_attributes.html#torch.torch.layout)

 [``torch.layout``](http://pytorch.org/docs/v0.4.0/tensor_attributes.html#torch.torch.layout) represents the data layout of a [``Tensor``](http://pytorch.org/docs/v0.4.0/tensors.html).
 Currently``torch.strided`` (dense tensors) and ``torch.sparse_coo`` (sparse tensors with COO format) are supported.

+The layout of a tensor can be access via its ``layout`` attribute.

 ### Creating ``Tensor``s